mayankmahajan24/QL/docs/LanguageReference.md

 print(toPrint)
 ```

-Multiple ints or floats  may be printed to console in one statement, separated by a `+`:
+Multiple primitives  may be printed to console in one statement, concatenated by a `+`:

 ```
 print(toPrint1 + toPrint2)
 ```

-Attempting to print something that is neither a string nor a primitive will result in an error.
+Attempting to print something that is not a primitive will result in an error.